pglebow/rest-data/README.md

 Look at the messages in the log; they describe the actions taken when attempting to retrieve a user.

 ## OAUTH2
-OAUTH2 is a specification that for authentication and authorizations.
+OAUTH2 is a specification for authentication and authorization.
 See the references for a in-depth discussion of the framework.
 This project uses Spring Security to perform a very basic authentication and authorization flow using Facebook and Github.
 I've deployed two "applications" to demonstrate this - one on Facebook and one on Github.
 The demo simply displays what data is made avaialble once a user authenticates via either platform.